 When times feel uncertain, you can feel good in knowing your residence is your safe area.
-You’re likely spending a lot more time there nowadays.
+You’re likely spending more time there nowadays.
 Consequently your indoor air quality is now more critical than ever.

 There are several actions you can take to better your air quality.
-Some possibilities include enhanced air filters, an air purification system or an ultraviolet (UV) germicidal light.
+Some include enhanced air filters, an air purification system or an ultraviolet (UV) germicidal light.

 Keep reading to find out more about the air quality solutions we have.

 When browsing air filters, you should review the MERV rating, or Minimum Efficiency Reporting Value.
 This gauges how effectively it filters contaminants.